himanshisharma18-wq/miniproject1/README.md

-# this is my first mini project (tic-tac-toe game) .
+# This is my first mini project (tic-tac-toe game) .